Outdoor Skin Over Time

 If I love being outdoors, do I have to avoid the sun to protect my skin?

-No. But it is good to focus on protecting your skin.
-Broad-spectrum sunscreen, protective clothing, using a good skin moisturizer, reapplication, hydration, and antioxidant support allow you to enjoy outdoor life while reducing cumulative stress.
+No. Broad-spectrum sunscreen, protective clothing, a good moisturizer, reapplication, hydration, and antioxidant support allow you to enjoy outdoor life while reducing cumulative stress.

 Is outdoor skin always dry?